PerfsolTech/thelocalpro/README.md

 Frontend: ⚡️ pixel-perfect UI on React with TypeScript, styled components.

-Backend: 🪨 PHP/Laravel, MongoDB to support the platform's functionality.
+Backend: 🪨 NodeJS, MongoDB to support the platform's functionality.

 Key features: